How does 74hc595 shift register work | Step by step instructions

 How does 74hc595 shift register work

-You can set a value for this empty index.
-It should be 0 (LOW) or 1 (HIGH).
+You can set a value for this empty pointer.
+It should be 0 (low) or 1 (high).
 For this, the serial pin can be HIGH or LOW.
-That is, if we HIGH the serial pin, the value of that index will be written as 1.
+That means if we make the Serial pin HIGH, the value of that index will be written as 1.

 How does 74hc595 shift register work